YC937/TechBlog/README.md

 ## Description

-The goal of this project is to
+The goal of this project is to let people publish their blog posts and comment on other developers’ posts.

 Screenshots of webpage: